shaileshmota/Mongoose-Node-Express-EJS/README.md

 # Mongoose-Node-Express-EJS
 A NodeJS app for inventory management.

-This is a simple app that can be used to manage an inventory of items.
+A simple app that can be used to manage an inventory of items.

 Using mongoose driver we can create schema providing data structure to our collection.